ludovic-m/training-terraform/README.md

 choco install terraform
 ```

+---
 ## Exercise 1 : Terraform initialization and creation of a resourge group

 A terraform project is made of a collection of `*.tf` files.
 Terraform files are written using HCL (HashiCorp Configuration Language)

-Create an empty folder, then create the file `main.tf`
+**Create an empty folder - this will be the project folder for all the exercices**, then create the file `main.tf`

 ```bash
 # Declaration of the providers